gammapy/gammapy/docs/tutorials/index.rst

 You can read them here, or execute them using a temporary cloud server in Binder.

-To execute them locally, you have to first install Gammapy locally and download the tutorial notebooks and example datasets.
-The setup steps are described in :ref:`getting-started`.
+To execute them locally, you have to first install Gammapy locally (see :ref:`install`) and download the tutorial notebooks and example datasets (see :ref:`getting-started`).
 Once Gammapy installed, remember that you can always use ``gammapy info`` to check your setup.

+Gammapy is a Python package built on `Numpy`_ and `Astropy`_, so to use it effectively, you have to learn the basics.
+Many good free resources are available, e.g. `A Whirlwind tour of Python`_, the `Python data science handbook`_ and the `Astropy Hands-On Tutorial`_.

 .. _tutorials_notebooks: